cs230-stanford/website-2019-spring/README.md

 put it on a newline.

-# What can be improved.
+# What can be improved

 Below is a list of suggested changes for the website and content: